4 Reasons Women Need More Money Than Men in Retirement

 1. Career interruptions

-According to statistics, women are the ones who take more time away from work than men, to take care of their children, older parents.
+According to extensive statistics, women are far more likely to be the ones who take significant time away from work than men, primarily to assume caregiving roles, whether it’s for their young children or for aging parents and other relatives.
 As revealed by the Pew Research Center1, only an estimated 2.1 million fathers stayed at home to take care of their children in 2021.
-In percentages, this translated to approximately 18 percent.
+In stark percentages, this translated to approximately 18 percent of stay-at-home parents being fathers, leaving the vast majority of this role to mothers.

-When it comes to women, the statistics provided by AARP show that 66% of women have taken a break from work to focus of caring for others.
-Such a break can have a serious impact on a woman’s career and subsequently retirement savings.
-Lack of work means lack of salary, therefore no employer-matched retirement savings or Social Security benefits.
+When it comes to women, the statistics provided by AARP paint an even broader picture, showing that a staggering 66% of women have taken a substantial break from work at some point in their careers to focus on caring for others.
+Such a break, while often a personal or family necessity, can have a serious and lasting impact on a woman’s career trajectory and, subsequently, her retirement savings.
+The immediate consequence is a lack of work, which means a lack of salary.
+This, in turn, translates to no employer-matched retirement savings contributions during that period and a significant pause in accumulating credits toward Social Security benefits.

+The damage, however, goes much deeper than just the lost income for that period.
+These career gaps halt the powerful engine of compound interest on investments that were never made.
+Furthermore, this phenomenon, often called the “motherhood penalty” or “caregiver penalty,” affects future earning potential.
 “Women who have children tend to be pushed out of the labor market because of their childbearing needs”, says Kaitlin Walsh-Epstein, the chief marketing officer of student refinancing company Laurel Road.
-Returning to work after a long time can also affect a woman’s career.
-It can adversely impact her earning potential, consequently lowering their retirement savings.
+Returning to work after a long time can also profoundly affect a woman’s career path.
+She may face challenges re-entering at the same level, her skills may be perceived as outdated, and she may miss out on crucial promotions and raises, consequently lowering their lifetime earning potential and their ultimate retirement savings.

 Check this out: Top 10 Most Budget-Friendly Supermarkets in the US

-Not having the same income as men can affect women’s finances in the short term but also in the long run.
-When it comes to retirement, not earning as much throughout your working years can affect your possibility to put money aside for a relaxed retirement.
-The recommended amount to be saved for retirement, as advised by Fidelity, is 15% of one’s pretax income for each year of retirement.
+Not having the same income as men can affect women’s finances in the short term, impacting their monthly budget and ability to handle unexpected expenses, but its effects are magnified exponentially in the long run.
+When it comes to retirement, not earning as much throughout your working years directly affects your possibility to put money aside for a relaxed retirement.
+For instance, the recommended amount to be saved for retirement, as advised by financial giant Fidelity, is 15% of one’s pretax income for each year of one’s working life.

 See also:Retirement Emergency: How Can You Save Money Now?
 (8 Tips)

-Unfortunately, a lower paycheck might not give women the possibility to save this much for their golden years.
-Even if they do succeed in putting that 15 percent aside, it still doesn’t amount to what their male counterparts save for their retirement years.
+Unfortunately, a lower paycheck might not give women the possibility to save this much for their golden years after covering essential living costs.
+Even if they do succeed in putting that same 15 percent aside, the absolute dollar amount is inherently smaller.
+Over a 30- or 40-year career, this difference in contributions adds up to a substantial deficit in what their male counterparts save for their retirement years.
+The power of compounding works on the amount invested, so a smaller principal leads to a significantly smaller nest egg over time.

-In addition, Social Security benefits are closely related to one’s income throughout their working period.
-As revealed by the Social Security Administration, the average annual Social Security income for women, in 2021, was approx. $ 14,204.
+In addition, Social Security benefits are directly and closely related to one’s income throughout their working period, specifically calculated based on the 35 highest-earning years.
+As revealed by the Social Security Administration, the consequences of the pay gap are clear: the average annual Social Security income for women, in 2021, was approximately $14,204.
 Men, on the other hand, received an average annual social security income of $18,108.
+This nearly $4,000 annual difference is a direct result of decades of lower pay and potential career gaps.

 women-retired-2